prometheus/docs/content/docs/introduction/codelab.md

 avg(rate(rpc_calls_total[5m]))
 ```

-To record this expression as a new timeseries called `rpc_calls_rate`, create a
+To record this expression as a new time series called `rpc_calls_rate`, create a
 file with the following recording rule and save it as `prometheus.rules`:

 ```